-- When looking at a short-term view, the General Fund had an increase in Fund balance of \$32.7 million compared to \$23.0 million in the amended budget.
-The increase in Fund balance is primarily attributable to \$19.5 million received from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and Winter Surge operating grants to assist in offsetting revenue shortfalls and increased expenditures experienced by the Authority as part of its emergency response plan from the ongoing SARS-Co V-2 Pandemic and the disease it causes, COVID-19 ("The pandemic"), which began in January, 2020.
-The \$9.7 million improvement over budget was driven by total revenues exceeding the amended budget by approximately 7.6% primarily due to better than anticipated sales and use tax revenue and total expenditures savings of approximately 7.0% throughout the organization, including transit fuel, labor and benefits (due to vacant positions), COVID-19 expenditures, vehicle maintenance expenditures (bus parts and third-party repairs), and capital expenditures. - When looking at a long-term view, the Authority had an increase in Net Position of \$38.7 million resulting in a total Net Position amount of \$150.1 million.
-This increase was driven primarily from capital investments made related to transit assets and infrastructure, including property acquisition located at 505 27th Street in the City of Glenwood Springs for future Park and Ride expansion, improvements to the current Glenwood Springs Maintenance Facility (GMF) and professional design and architectural work for future expansion of the GMF and the 27th Street Pedestrian Crossing, lease-purchase of six new transit buses, fifteen replacement transit buses, and two replacement paratransit buses, Rio Grande Trail Improvements, and increase in both sales and use tax revenue and operating and capital grant revenues. - The Authority's total ridership increased by approximately 19.0% from 2.6 million in 2020 to 3.2 million in 2021.
-The increase in ridership was primarily attributed to the reduction in constrained capacity and modified transit services due to the pandemic in 2021 versus 2020.
-One major component of the service plan was the reduced maximum capacity on buses to promote social distancing that had a major impact in 2020.
-However, in June 2021, bus capacity restrictions were removed allowing 100% seating capacity versus 50%.
-Although, the Authority experienced an increase in ridership for the 2021 calendar year, levels remain approximately 42% lower than 2019 calendar year (pre-pandemic levels). - o Annual ridership on regional transit service and percentage changes were as follows: - Valley Service (Highway 82 Corridor) 1.7 million and +29% - Grand Hogback Service (I-70 Corridor) 77,000 and +16%. - Transit Operations' overtime for 2021 and 2020 was \$1.3 million and \$886,000, respectively, resulting in \$457,000 increase.
-Historically, the Authority faces challenges to attract, retain and maintain adequate staffing levels due to the seasonal nature of the region and high cost of living.
-During the pandemic, hiring and maintaining staffing levels challenges further increased due to the shortfall of bus operators and the impacts of COVID safety measures, specifically isolation and quarantine requirements, that impacted driver availability.
-As a result, the bus operators who were available to work had increased opportunities for overtime while picking up vacant scheduled shifts.
+- When looking at a short-term view, the General Fund had an increase in Fund balance of \$17.0 million compared to \$6.2 million in the amended budget.
+The \$10.8 million improvement over budget was driven by total revenues exceeding the amended budget by approximately 7.1% primarily due to better than anticipated sales and use tax revenue, increased investment income, and total expenditures savings of approximately 11.4% throughout the organization, including transit fuel, labor and benefits due to vacant positions, vehicle maintenance expenditures (bus parts), general liability claims, insurance costs, and timing of capital projects. - When looking at a long-term view, the Authority had an increase in Net Position of \$21.9 million resulting in a total Net Position amount of \$172.0 million.
+This increase was driven primarily by investments in capital assets and construction in process, including completion of the Glenwood Maintenance Facility (GMF) Phase 2 expansion project, the start of the GMF Phase 3, 4, 5, and 7 expansion project, and the acquisition of the Rodeway Inn in Glenwood Springs for conversion into an employee housing complex. - The Authority's total ridership increased by approximately 33.7% from 3.2 million in 2021 to 4.2 million in 2022.
+The increase in ridership was primarily attributed to the reduction in constrained capacity and modified transit services due to the pandemic in 2021 versus 2022.
+One major component of the service plan was the reduced maximum capacity on buses to promote social distancing that was eliminated in June 2021.
+In 2022, no bus capacity restrictions were in place, allowing 100% seating capacity throughout the year.
+Although the Authority experienced an increase in ridership for the 2022 calendar year, levels remain approximately 22% lower than 2019 calendar year (pre-pandemic levels). - o Annual ridership on regional transit service and percentage changes were as follows: - Valley Service (Highway 82 Corridor) 2.3 million and +35% - Grand Hogback Service (I-70 Corridor) 144,400 and +86%. - Transit Operations' overtime for 2022 and 2021 was \$1.7 and \$1.3 million, respectively, resulting in \$399,000 increase.
+Historically, the Authority faces challenges to attract, retain and maintain adequate staffing levels due to the seasonal nature of the region and high cost of living, which includes employee housing.
+During the pandemic, hiring and maintaining staffing levels challenges further increased the shortfall of bus operators.
+As a result, overtime for bus operators increased to maintain the Authority's service plan. - In 2022, the Authority experienced a 5.0% decrease in transit mileage, or 309,000 miles versus 2021.
+National shortage of qualified bus drivers, high cost of living in the Roaring Fork Valley, and employee housing issues resulted in reduction of services and decrease of mileage.
+Total transit fuel expenditures for 2022 and 2021 were \$2.3 and \$1.9 million, respectively; a net increase of approximately 24.2%.
+The increase in fuel expenditures is primarily due to the increased cost per gallon.
+The Authority continued to receive Alternative Fuel Tax Credits, receiving \$267,000 in 2022, compared to \$279,000 in 2021.